santyar/Task/README.md

 This repository contains a collections of Automatical Script and Virtual Mashines.

-To use the vagrant file? you will need have done the following:
+To use the vagrant file, you will need have done the following:

-1.Download and install VirtualBox\n
+1.Download and install VirtualBox/\n
-2.Download and install Vagrant\n
+2.Download and install Vagrant/\n
-3.Install Ansible\n
+3.Install Ansible/\n